Code of Conduct

 Within 2 days from receipt of appeal |

-Conduct Officer notifies the Non-Academic Appeal Committee Chairperson that the appeal was submitted.
+Conduct Officer notifies the Non-Academic Appeal Committee Chairperson that the appeal request was submitted.
 This notification will include the appeal timeline. |

 Within 2 days from Chair being notified that appeal was submitted |